firstneverrest/Weather-app-Node.js/README.md

 if you would like to create a template for pages, you can use handlebars third-party packages.
 However, handlebars cannot use with express.
 So, we have an another package that can apply handlebars in express called "hbs"
 - handlebars - create templating language
-- hbs - integrate handlebars to express
+- hbs - integrate handlebars to express you can also change the name of the views folder to your desired name, can use path.join to point your new views folder location.

 ### The process of how to create dynamic page
 - create views folder and create index.hbs file